-On today’s date in 1858, decimal coinage was introduced after the Province of Canada issued a Letters Patent making silver five, 10-, and 20-cent coins as well as copper cents legal tender.
+On today’s date in 1858, decimal coinage was introduced to present-day Canada after the Province of Canada issued a letters patent to produce legal-tender five-, 10- and 20-cent coins in silver plus cents in copper.

 A few years later, decimalization received another boost.
-After a recommendation from the public accounts committee, the Province of Canada revised the Currency Act in 1857 so after 1857 all provincial accounts would be kept in dollars.
+After a recommendation from the public accounts committee, the Province of Canada revised the Currency Act in 1857, after which all provincial accounts were kept in dollars.

 Certified as About Uncirculated-50 by Canadian Coin Certification Service, this example realized $300 plus buyer’s premium.

 Earlier, in April 2014, the U.S.-based Heritage Auctions sold another 1858-dated 20-cent coin, this a pattern specimen, from the George Prager Collection of Canadian Specimen Coins.
 Certified by Professional Coin Grading Service as Specimen-62, it brought $10,575, including buyer’s premium.